-New Form I-9
+Form I-9

-U.S. Citizenship and Immigration Services (USCIS) has issued a new version of Form I-9, Employment Eligibility Verification.
-Employers must use Form I-9 to verify the identity and employment authorization of their employees.
-USCIS made significant changes to the form and its instructions, including a checkbox to indicate that an employee's Form I-9 documentation was examined using a DHS-authorized alternative procedure.
+Form I-9 must be used to verify the identity and employment authorization of individuals hired for employment in the United States.
+In 2023, U.S. CitizenshipandImmigrationServices(USCIS)updated the Form I-9, Employment Eligibility Verification.
+USCIS made significant changes to the form and its instructions, including a checkbox to indicate that an employee's Form I-9 documentation was examined using an authorized alternative procedure from the Department of Homeland Security (DHS).
 Identity documentation is required to be physically examined by the employer and not collected virtually unless using a DHS-authorized alternative procedure.
 To utilize an alternate procedure, the church must participate in E-Verify at e-verify.gov.